David S. Alavi, PhD

 to throughout the specification.
 The drawings must also show every element

-of your invention that is claimed.
+of the invention that is claimed.

 -

-- The claimsare
+- The claims are

 the legal "guts" of the patent application, and any patent that may eventually